emckenna/ci_tasker/README.md

 ## Notes
  * DB and vhost config information are under the setup directory.
  * .htaccess added for cleaner URL.
+ * should of made more assumptions or reduced scope to deliver more value.
+ * spent too much time on UI, should of used time for functionality.

 # Scheduling Application